 con: potential lack of engagement

-Flex workers are undeniably a valuable source of skills, but they’re not a permanent member of your organization.
+Flex workers are undeniably a valuable source of skills, but they’re not a permanent member of your organisation.
 It’s therefore understandable if you have some concerns about their overall engagement with the business and what it’s trying to achieve.

 For example, it’s important to make sure you’re avoiding common mistakes when onboarding your contingent workers.
 If you get this stage of the process right, you’re more likely to see positive results in the long run.